Image

 Current condition of HEPC locomotive #46 Current condition of HEPC locomotive #46

 We are accepting donations of any amount, however, for a donation of $50 to the project, you will receive an 8"x10" framed print of #46 (when it gets a new coat of paint) along with your name on our Locomotive #46 Project donor wall.
-Please help us to bring this small engine back home, and support a part of Niagara's history.
+Please help us preserve this small engine for the future, and support a part of Niagara's history.

 Contact Us!